MIEC-Lab/voxel-toy-box-t15-1/README.md

 ## Agent Skills

 At the beginning of each round, agents are provided with their name, the other participants' names, the game description and their private preferences.
 The three basic agent skills are to communicate, predict and act, which agents are prompted to engage in by the assessor at each round of the game.
-All of these are handled purely in text.
 Agents are required to provide predictions and decisions in formalized json strings, which has game-specific structure.
 Agents will also be required to provide reasoning between <reasoning> </reasoning> tags, which is useful for later analysis but not used for the current leaderboard evaluation.
 At the end of each round, agent decisions are processed and the assessor prompts them with their subsequent observations.
-No actions are immediately required upon receiving the next observations but it is an optional opportunity for agent reflection.
+No actions are immediately required upon receiving the initial background or the observations after each round, but it is an optional opportunity for agent reflection.

 ## Assessment